manojknit/MachineLearning-Python-K-Means-Clustering/README.md

 <img src="images/K-Means Clustering 2018-08-25 03-01-14.png">

 ## Data Story:
 This data is 2010 census data.
 After clustering using K-Means we plotted data which clearly shows most of the population lies around 38 of median age.
 As population grows median ages is also changing and its coming down.
-This model gives idea if business need to manufacture products for ~age of 40 for 20K population, ~age of 39 for next 18K population, ~age of 38 for 18K, ~age of 36 for 24K and age of 32 for 34K.
+This model gives idea, if business need to manufacture products according to ~age of 40 for 20K population, ~age of 39 for next 18K population, ~age of 38 for 18K, ~age of 36 for 24K and age of 32 for 34K.

 ## Code: ViewController.swift
 ```